biblequiz/BibleQuiz.com/_pages/national-finals.md

 We'll be returning to St. Louis, MO for National Finals next year.
 Rooms will be $99/night, and parking will be free.

-More information about Nationals will be released in the coming months.

 [Hotel Website](https://www.marriott.com/en-us/hotels/stlsa-renaissance-st-louis-airport-hotel/overview/)

-* * *
+---

 ## Registration

-Registration information will be announced at a later date.

-* * *
+<a href="https://brushfire.com/agusa/NBQ/551064" class="button is-primary">Register for National Finals</a>

+Coach & Quizzer registration remains the same at $195.00.
+Registration includes 4 lunches (Mon-Thur), Friday’s formal banquet, ice cream fellowship, Thursday night fellowship, finals program, T-shirt, lanyard and more.

+---

 ## Adult Quizzing

 Veteran Division: I Timothy 1-6
 Novice Division: I Timothy 1-4

-* * *
+---

+## Contesting changes

+Changes have been made to the contesting process for Official Competition.

+<a href="{% link _pages/contesting-changes.md %}" class="button is-primary">See the changes</a>

+---

 ## **SPONSORSHIP & SCHOLARSHIPS OPPORTUNITIES**

 **SPONSORSHIP**

-- Need 5 Platinum Sponsors of at least $3,000.00
+- Need 1 Platinum Sponsor of at least $3,000.00
-- Need 5 Diamond Sponsors of at least $1,500.00
+- Need 1 Diamond Sponsor of at least $1,500.00
-- Need 22 Silver Sponsors for Quiz Rooms sponsored at $300.00
+- Need 14 Silver Sponsors for Quiz Rooms sponsored at $300.00
 - 20 Bible Boosters of at least $25.00 Plus

 **SCHOLARSHIP**

-- George Edgerly Scholarship $1,000
+- ~~George Edgerly Scholarship $1,000~~
-- Mark and Becky Gilmer Scholarship $1,000
+- ~~Mark and Becky Gilmer Scholarship $1,000~~
 - Hollis Kelly Scholarship $1,000
-- Kent Kloefkorn Scholarship $ 1,000
+- ~~Kent Kloefkorn Scholarship $ 1,000~~
 - Individual Tournament $850
 - Male Quizzer of the year $1,000
 - Female Quizzer of the year $1,000
-- Quoting Bee $850
+- ~~Quoting Bee $850~~

-Email [elliotbq@gmail.com](mailto:elliotbq@gmail.com) for sponsorship opportunities
+To donate, go to <https://giving.ag.org/donate/nym> and then select “24 NATL BIBLE QUIZ OFF” for Sponsorship.
+Scholarships are marked “Youth-Bible Quiz”

+Please contact Bernie Elliot ([elliotbq@gmail.com](mailto:elliotbq@gmail.com)) if you would like to donate to the above so we can ensure the monies get to the specific category you want sponsored.